 permission and referral through Class teacher to the Student Support

-call the school so a time can be arranged.(M/W/F) For more info on
+call the school.
+For more info on

 My name is Tracey Axelsen and I am the Guidance officer at Kuluin SS.
 I work co-operatively with students, parents and staff to enhance learning outcomes for students through assessment, counselling, program planning and group work.
 Teachers and parents can refer students to the Guidance Officer through the Support Services Committee.
 I am available at Kuluin SS every Thursday and Friday; and every second Wednesday.